praneethnamburi/blender-ScriptViz/README.md

 3. Open the python console within blender, and check the python version
    - e.g. 3.7.4
 4. Delete the python folder and all its contents (C:\blender\2.83.0\2.83\python)
-5. Install Anaconda, and open anaconda prompt with admin privileges
+5. Install Anaconda (miniconda will suffice for this purpose), and open anaconda prompt with admin privileges
 6. conda create -n blender2830 python=3.7.4 ptvsd flask requests
    - install the same version as blender's python
    - env name is dictated by the main folder name (C:\blender\2.83.0)